jkobject/jkobject.github.io/_projects/depmap_omics_howto.md

 Large panels of comprehensively characterized human cancer models have provided a rigorous framework with which to study genetic variants, candidate targets, and small-molecule and biological therapeutics and to identify new marker-driven cancer dependencies.

-As part of its discovery effort of Cancer Dependencies an Targets, [DepMap](https://depmap.org/portal/) analyzes raw omics data from cell lines on a quarterly basis.
-This part of the project if often referred to as CCLE.
-The bulk of ccle data consists of many omics sequences as shows in the [CCLE2 paper](https://pubmed.ncbi.nlm.nih.gov/31068700/).
-However only RNAseq an Whole Exome seq gets generated and analyzed quarterly.
+As part of the discovery effort of Cancer Dependencies on Targets, [DepMap](https://depmap.org/portal/) analyzes raw omics data from cell lines on a quarterly basis.
+This part of the project is often referred to as CCLE.
+The bulk of CCLE data consists of many omics sequences as shown in the [CCLE2 paper](https://pubmed.ncbi.nlm.nih.gov/31068700/).
+However only RNAseq and Whole Exome seq gets generated and analyzed quarterly.
 This project is lead by a team of researchers from the CDS group at the Broad Institute and draws from other projects such as [GTeX](https://www.gtexportal.org/home/), [TCGA](https://software.broadinstitute.org/cancer/cga/) and [CCLF](https://portals.broadinstitute.org/cellfactory#home).

 ### RNAseq pipeline
 ![](/assets/images/RNAseq_pipeline.png)